YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxEmix<sub>CCT</sub>

-As an extension of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> is a G×E analysis framework which is applicable to individuals from multiple ancestries or multi-way admixed populations.
+### As an extension of SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> is a G×E analysis framework which is applicable to individuals from multiple ancestries or multi-way admixed populations

 SPAGxEmix<sub>CCT</sub> allows for different allele frequencies for genotypes.
 SPAGxEmix<sub>CCT</sub> estimates individual-level allele frequencies using SNP-derived principal components (PCs) and raw genotypes.
 Similar to SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub> involves two main steps: